sapmentors/cds-pg/README.md

   }
 ```

-For local development you can provide the credentials in the file `default-env.json`:
+For local development you can provide the credentials in the file `default-env.json` in the root folder of your project:

 ```JSON
 {